realityexpander/How_to_program_from_ground_up/README.md

      - Example in BASIC:
        ```Text
        5 REM PROGRAM TO DEMO "FOR LOOP" TO CREATE A CUMULATIVE ADDITION TABLE
-       10 FOR A = 1 TO 10 STEP 1 <-- The "FOR" statement changes the value of "I" from 1 to 10, incrementing by 1 at each NEXT statement
+       10 FOR A = 1 TO 10 STEP 1 <-- The "FOR" statement changes the value of "A" from 1 to 10, incrementing by 1 at each NEXT statement
        15 GOSUB 100
        20 PRINT A, B
-       30 NEXT A   <-- Execution continues at line after the "FOR" statement (15), unless "I" is 10, then it goes to next line (40)
+       30 NEXT A   <-- Execution continues at line after the "FOR" statement (15), unless "A" is 10, then it goes to next line (40)
        40 END
-       100 REM ADD A AND B, RETURN IN B
+       100 REM ADD A PLUS B, RESULT IN B
        110 LET B = A + B
        120 RETURN